sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-online-accounts</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Single sign-on framework for GNOME
+Short desc    : Single sign-on framework for GNOME
 URL          : https://wiki.gnome.org/Projects/GnomeOnlineAccounts
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : GNOME Online Accounts provides interfaces so that applications and libraries
+Descript     : GNOME Online Accounts provides interfaces so that applications and libraries
              : in GNOME can access the user's online accounts.
 It has providers for Google,
              : Nextcloud, Facebook, Flickr, Foursquare, Microsoft Account, Microsoft
              : Exchange, IMAP/SMTP and Kerberos.